One of the most powerful tools I ever developed for recovering from a “bad binge,”

 is really not much more uncomfortable than having to pee really badly, or having a bad rash, or hangover, or some other arbitrary physical irritation.

 The true bulk of my suffering at the “hands of a binge,”

 and my belief that there was something deeply wrong with me for not being able to “control myself around food.”

 It definitely didn’t occur to me that most people can’t “control” —aka restrict— their food for very long, and that most people binge when they try.

 While there’s no safe way to eliminate the physical discomfort of a binge after-the-fact (other than wait it out, listen to your body, and take care of yourself like you would a hangover),

 which is the much more painful part of bingeing in my experience,

 through challenging our weight-normative beliefs,

-our morality of food and eating,
+challenging the morality we attach to food and eating,